LessPainful/LessPainful_ios_server/README.md

 ### Linking the test target with Frameworks:

-Open your application project and the LPSimpleExample project in Xcode.
+Open your application project and the LPSimpleExample sample project in Xcode.
 Expand the Frameworks folder in both projects.

 You must link with the frameworks listed below.
 The easiest way is to simply drag the frameworks from the LPSimpleExample project to your Frameworks folder.
-Notice that our framework is named `"server.framework"` and not iLessPainfulServer.framework, as in the example.
+Notice that our framework is named `"server.framework"` and not iLessPainfulServer.framework, as in the graphical example.

 Select only the frameworks illustrated below, and make sure that (i) `Copy items into destination group's folder (if needed)` is not checked and (ii) only your "-LP " target is checked in `Add to targets`